 All people like traveling to exciting places.
-While this idea often make us think of costly journeys to exotic destinations like the heart of African forests, there are some wonderful, less discovered spots in Iran.
+This idea often make us think of costly journeys to exotic destinations like the heart of African forests; however there are many wonderful, less discovered tourist destinations in a country like Iran.

 Here are some of these sites, as reported by ISNA in Farsi: